itstabya/itstabya.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Currently a product manager at Microsoft, working on design and development patterns for the Azure Portal.
-Previously, I built social features for Roblox and published in human-computer interaction.
+Once upon a time, I built social features for Roblox and published in human-computer interaction.

 I'm interested broadly in social media, online communities, systems of governance, and more.
 I also enjoy spending time outside, whether it's running, hiking, skiing, biking, or generally exploring.
+I'm a big fan of textile crafts, art museums, seasonal produce, and fun jackets.

+In real life, I am usually in San Francisco.
 You can find me elsewhere on the Internet, at my [X](https://x.com/itstabya) or [LinkedIn](https://www.linkedin.com/in/yangtanya125/).